lsst-sqre/sqr-037/index.rst

 - Viruses, worms, and other automatically-spreading attacks
 - Phishing via mass spam or unsophisticated spear-phishing
-- Unsophisticated scanning of stolen personal devices for credentials
+- Unsophisticated scanning of stolen endpoints for credentials
 - Automated exploits based on mass scanning and opportunistic exploitation
 - Targeted attacks by people with off-the-shelf exploit toolkits

 The most likely attack pattern is mass scanning of all Internet-facing resources for known flaws, followed by automated or toolkit-based manual follow-up on discovered flaws.
 The second most likely attack pattern is interactive exploration of public-facing web sites and resources looking for software and web security vulnerabilities with known exploits.
-It is distantly possible that a personal device stolen from a SQuaRE employee might be scanned for useful credentials before being wiped and reused.
+It is distantly possible that an endpoint stolen from a SQuaRE employee might be scanned for useful credentials before being wiped and reused.

-SQuaRE should therefore focus security efforts on patching known security vulnerabilities, avoiding obvious web security problems, taking reasonable precautions with personal devices, and detecting obvious attacker activity.
+SQuaRE should therefore focus security efforts on patching known security vulnerabilities, avoiding obvious web security problems, taking reasonable precautions with endpoints, and detecting obvious attacker activity.

 SQuaRE should not attempt to defend against :abbr:`APTs (Advanced Persistent Threats)`, state actors, or sophisticated organized crime.
-Therefore, SQuaRE should not attempt to defend against attackers with the capability to develop or purchase unknown zero-day exploits, construct novel exploit toolkits, implant hardware into personal devices, or pursue careful and sophisticated targeted phishing attacks.
+Therefore, SQuaRE should not attempt to defend against attackers with the capability to develop or purchase unknown zero-day exploits, construct novel exploit toolkits, implant hardware into endpoints, or pursue careful and sophisticated targeted phishing attacks.
 Defense against this level of attacker would not be a good use of project resources given the extremely high cost of defense and the relatively low likelihood of interest in SQuaRE services by well-funded attackers.

 SQuaRE should also not attempt to implement technical defenses against insider attacks.